Senni Salminen

-Career
+Biography

 Born in Helsinki, she competes for Imatra athletics club and is coached by former Olympian Matti Mononen.

 Salminen gained her first international experience in 2015 when she took fifth place in the triple jump at the Junior European Championships in Eskilstuna with a jump of 12.98 m.

 In 2017, she reached eleventh place with 13.01 m at the U23 European Championships in Bydgoszcz.
 In 2021 she finished seventh at the European Indoor Championships in Toruń with 14.14 m.

 In 2020, Salminen became the Finnish champion in the long jump outdoors and in 2021 indoors.
 In addition, she was triple jump indoor champion in 2020 and 2021.
 Salminen jumped a new Finnish record of 14.51 m at the Paavo Nurmi Games in Turku usurping the 18 year old previous record of Heli Koivula Kruger by 12 cm.
 With that jump she became the leading European in the year so far and surpassed the minimum for qualification to the delayed 2020 Tokyo Olympic Games.

 She was named in the Finnish team for the 2024 European Athletics Championships in Rome.
 She competed in the triple jump at the 2024 Paris Olympics.

 She won the bronze medal at the 2025 European Athletics Indoor Championships with a final jump of 13.99 metres.
 She jumped 13.90 metres to finish sixth in May 2025 at the 2025 Doha Diamond League.
 In September 2025, she competed at the 2025 World Championships in Tokyo, Japan, without advancing to the final.

+In August 2026, she competed at the 2026 European Athletics Championships in Birmingham, England.